RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Precedences
         - Bruner v Moore [1904] 1 Ch 305
           - settled law that an option for value is not revocable during the period for which it is given
-        - South Wales Miners’ Federation v Glamorgan Coal Co [1905] AC 239 at 253
+        - South Wales Miners' Federation v Glamorgan Coal Co [1905] AC 239 at 253
           - Breaking a contract is illegal and cannot offer to pay damages to escape
       - Tests
         -